 - From the bone marrow.
 This involves a small operation to collect some marrow from the pelvic bone.

 - From the blood.
 Some stem cells occur in the blood (most are in the bone marrow).
 The stem cells in the blood can be collected (harvested) by a machine called a cell separator.
 The blood flow is diverted from a vein in the arm to pass through the machine which separates out the stem cells.
 The procedure takes about 4-6 hours.
-Drugs are given for a few days before this procedure to stimulate the body to make more stem cells in the bone marrow which spill out into the blood.
+Medicines are given for a few days before this procedure to stimulate the body to make more stem cells in the bone marrow which spill out into the blood.

 - From blood taken from the umbilical cord of a newborn baby.